 - Frequent exposure to threatening situations such as those experienced by First Responders (EMS, police, firefighters, ER nurses & physicians)

 - Second-hand trauma (also known as Vicarious Trauma) – learning about or witnessing threatening or abusive events from loved ones, that causes a change in your worldview

 It is believed that PTSD affects nearly four percent of the U.S. adult population.
-While it is usually linked with veterans who have experienced combat, PTSD occurs in all people regardless of age, race, nationality, or culture.
+However, while it is usually linked with veterans who have experienced combat, PTSD occurs in all people regardless of age, race, nationality, or culture.
 People with PTSD often experience intense thoughts and feelings related to their traumatic experiences.
 These can last for a long time after the initial event.
 Many people with PTSD also relive the event through flashbacks and nightmares.

-People with PTSD often feel intense emotions such as fear, anger, sadness, and a detachment from friends, family, and community members.
+People with PTSD often feel intense emotions.
+Such as fear, anger, sadness, and a detachment from friends, family, and community members.
 They often avoid people and situations that remind them of the traumatic event.
 Ordinary sounds or incidents such as a door banging or accidental touch in a crowd may cause a strong and uncontrollable reaction.